rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 ### 2.2 Network Security Group prerequisites

-The network security groups for the subnets that host the compute and control plane machines require specific access to ensure that the cluster communication is correct.
+The network security groups for the subnets that host the compute and control plane machines require specific access to ensure that cluster communication is correct.
 We must create rules to allow access to the required cluster communication ports.

 The network security group rules must be in place before we install the cluster.
 If we attempt to install a cluster without the required access, the installation program cannot reach the Azure APIs, and installation fails.